 A disclosure that students awarded a certificate of attendance will not be counted as a high school graduate in any required reporting for the State or district and that such students awarded a certificate of attendance may not indicate they received a high school diploma on applications for employment, military service, financial aid, admittance to an institution of higher education or any other purpose.

-Hermiston High School GED Option

-Students who complete the general education development (GED) through the HHS GED Option Program may be included in the regular graduation ceremony.
-Students participating in the GED Option Program have been screened to assure that they meet GED qualifications requirements and that the GED is the most appropriate option for them to complete their high school education.

 Other District Responsibilities

-The district will ensure that all students have onsite access to the appropriate resources and courses to achieve high school diplomas, a diploma, a modified diplomas, anddiploma, an extended diplomasdiploma, or an alternative certificate at each high school in the district.
+The district will ensure that all students have onsite access to the appropriate resources and courses to achieve high school diplomas, modified diplomas, and extended diplomas at each high school in the district.
 The district will provide age-appropriate and developmentally appropriate literacy instruction to all students until graduation.

-The district may not deny a student who has the documented history listed under the modified diploma or extended diploma requirements outlined above the opportunity to pursue a diploma with more stringent requirements, than a modified diploma or an extended diploma for the sole reason the student has the document historydocumented history listed under the above modified diploma or extended diploma requirements.
+The district may not deny a student who has the documented history listed under the modified diploma or extended diploma requirements outlined above the opportunity to pursue a diploma with more stringent requirements, for the sole reason the student has the document history.

 The district may award a modified diploma or an extended diploma to a student only upon the written consent of a student who is an emancipated minor or who has reached the age of 18 (adult student) at the time the modified or extended diploma is awarded, or the student’s parent or guardian.
-The district mustshall receive the written consent during the school year in which the modified diploma or the extended diploma is awarded.
+The district must receive the written consent during the school year in which the modified diploma or the extended diploma is awarded.

-A student shall have the opportunity to satisfy the requirements for a modified diploma, an extended diploma or aan alternative certificate of attendance in the later of 4 years after starting the ninth grade 9, or until the student reaches the age of 21 years if the student is entitled to a public education until the age of 21 under state or federal law.
+A student shall have the opportunity to satisfy the requirements for a modified diploma, an extended diploma or a certificate of attendance in the later of 4 years after starting grade 9, or until the student reaches the age of 21 years if the student is entitled to a public education until the age of 21 under state or federal law.

-A student may completesatisfy the requirements for a modified diploma, an extended diploma or aan alternative certificate of attendance in less than four years but not less than three years.
-To satisfy the requirements for a modified diploma, an extended diploma or aan alternative certificate of attendance in less than 4four years, the student’s parent or guardian or a student who is emancipated or has reached the age of 18 must provide written consent which clearly states the parent, guardian or student is waiving the fourth year and/or years until the student reaches the age of 21.
+A student may complete the requirements for a modified diploma, an extended diploma or a certificate of attendance in less than four years but not less than three years.
+To satisfy the requirements for a modified diploma, an extended diploma or a certificate of attendance in less than 4 years, the student’s parent or guardian or a student who is emancipated or has reached the age of 18 must provide written consent which clearly states the parent, guardian or student is waiving the fourth year and/or years until the student reaches the age of 21.
 A copy of the consent will be forwarded to the district superintendent who will annually report to the Superintendent of Public Instruction the number of such consents.

-A student who qualifies to receive or receives a modified diploma, an extended diploma, or aan alternative certificate of attendance shall have the option of participating in a high school graduation ceremony with the student’s class.
+A student who qualifies to receive or receives a modified diploma, an extended diploma, or a certificate of attendance shall have the option of participating in a high school graduation ceremony with the student’s class.